brunonunest/sena-analytics/README.md

 ** If having problems upolading data to mongodb, try running `python sslLoad.py` before pipeline file.

+** Pipelines are online and scheduled to run daily on heroku.com

 # How to Run on Docker?

 1. `docker build -t sena-analytics:latest .`